zeckdude/code-references/php.md

 : "What does it matter?
 I'm unhealthy anyways.";
 }
 ```
-A better implementation is for short if/then statements only that are easy to read
+A better implementation is for short if/then statements that are easy to read.
 ```php
 echo ($num_pizzas === 0) ?
 "Rage growing!" : "Mmm, love me some pie's";
 ```